 Like we say – Let the air in….

-We must use our Windows to the fullest as these are key in keeping your homes cool.
+We must use our Windows to the fullest as these are key in keeping your home cool.
 Open your Windows to create cross ventilation through the house.
 Try opening your windows more during the morning time as the air is fresher.

 Another important thing, add curtains as these play a role in regulating the temperature.
-Insulating curtains can help your home in both summer and winter; this is because these blocks hot air out in the summer and cool air out in the winters.
+Insulating curtains can help your home in both summer and winter; this is because these blocks hot air out in the summer and cool air out in the winter.

 3. Whitewash Your Roof